gilzellner/AWS_RubyAPI_Workshop/README.md

 create a rescue-retry way to connect to aws

 ## Exercise 4 - Lets get a list of S3 buckets and files in them
-what buckets do we have ?
+Print a list of s3 buckets

 ## Exercise 5 - Lets upload an object to an S3 bucket
-create a script that uploads a file to S3
+Create a program that uploads a file to S3

+## Exercise 6 - Instances
+retrieve a list of stopped instances

+## Exercise 7 - Instances, continued
+find and start an instance with a specific name

+## Exercise 8 - Launch configs, autoscale groups, cloudformation
+create a cloudformation stack with the api